Specialties

 Understanding Panic Disorder

 Panic Disorder is characterized by recurrent, unexpected panic attacks followed by persistent worry about having additional attacks or their consequences.
-A panic attack involves sudden onset of intense fear or discomfort that reaches peak intensity within minutes, often accompanied by physical symptoms that can feel life-threatening even when they're not.
+A panic attack involves sudden onset of intense fear or discomfort that reaches peak intensity within minutes, often accompanied by physical symptoms that can feel life-threatening even when they are not.

 What makes panic disorder particularly distressing is how the fear of panic attacks can become as limiting as the attacks themselves.
 Many people begin avoiding places or situations where panic has occurred, leading to increasing restriction of daily activities.
 The unpredictable nature of panic attacks can create a constant sense of vulnerability and hypervigilance about bodily sensations.